Meet Patrice Barnes

 A community champion and passionate advocate for community safety in the Durham Region.
 As a proud mother of two children who raised her children in Ajax, she has dedicated her life to serving her community in various roles.
 Currently, Patrice is honored to serve as the MPP for her community of Ajax and to represent its needs and interests on a larger scale.

-Patrice also holds several key positions, including Parliamentary Assistant to the Minister of Education and Second Deputy Chair of the Committee of the Whole House of the Legislature, as well as a member of the Social Policy Committee.
+Patrice also holds several key positions, including Parliamentary Assistant to the Minister of Labour, Immigration, Training and Skills Development, Second Deputy Chair of the Committee of the Whole House of the Legislature, as well as a member of the Standing Committee on Finance and Economic Affairs.
 Her commitment to making a positive impact doesn’t go unnoticed, as she’s been recognized with awards such as the DBHM Madiba Awards and the Universal Woman’s Network Black Woman in Leadership Award.

 Patrice Barnes is project management professional, community organizer, and a public education policy leader currently serving as the Member of Provincial Parliament for Ajax.
 Patrice was born in Jamaica and immigrated to Canada in her teens, where she pursued her project management education at Centennial College.
 With over a decade of experience in project management across the private and not-for-profit sectors, Patrice has received several professional accolades, awards, and media mentions.